IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/01_igGrid_Enabling_and_Configuring_Virtualization.md

 - [height](%%jQueryApiUrl%%/ui.iggrid#options:height) (due to auto enabling row virtualization)
 - [avgRowHeight](%%jQueryApiUrl%%/ui.iggrid#options:avgRowHeight) (due to auto enabling row virtualization)

-When Column Virtualization is enabled the sum of the visible column widths should be equal to the grid width so that the currentlt visible columns are fully visible in the viewport.
+When Column Virtualization is enabled the sum of the visible column widths should be equal to the grid width so that the current visible columns are fully visible in the viewport.
 The `avgColumnWidth` option should also be calculated and set in order for the horizontal scrollbar width to be correct and to allow scrolling to the last visible column.
 Next section explains how to calculate `avgColumnWidth` option.